ai-folks/saola/README.md

 ## Custom UIs

 A custom UI may be constructed by subclassing the `UI` class.
-Details and examples to come.
+Currently there is a `ShellUI` and a `NotebookUI`.
+Details and custom UI examples to come.